Report: Indiana ranks low for economic status of women

 - Many Americans try retirement, then change their minds

+“I’m looking forward to at a minimum at least engaging in dialogue about these kinds of bills, the kind of bills that we passed on this session,” Macey said.
+“But they didn’t even get a hearing.
+That’s really surprising and is something that needs to change.”

-Indiana Republican Party National Committeewoman Anne Hathaway says the report doesn’t provide the full picture.
+Indiana Republican Party National Committeewoman Anne Hathaway said the report doesn’t provide the full picture.

+Hathaway noted the state’s coding education program for offenders at the Indiana Women’s Prison and further expansion of the state’s pre-K program.

+The governor’s new parent leave policy gives new parents up to four weeks of paid leave and there are a growing number of women getting involved in public service in the state, she said.